 A note about accuracy

 Predefined content matching is not 100% accurate because not all types of data can be detected with high confidence.
 For example, credit card numbers can be detected with high confidence by matching a well-defined pattern as well as a checksum.
 However, ABA routing numbers are detected with medium confidence, because detection relies only on a checksum on 9 digits.

-Although the Predefined content match option is useful, it’s not a 100%-accurate detection method.
-For example, it doesn’t guarantee compliance with regulatory requirements.
-As the customer, you can decide which data is sensitive, and how to best protect it.
-We recommend that you test your settings to make sure your configuration meets your requirements, and that you use the quarantine option to verify content matches.
+Predefined content matching doesn’t guarantee compliance with regulatory requirements.
+As the customer, you can decide which data is sensitive and how to best protect it.
+Test your settings to make sure they meet your requirements and use the quarantine option to verify content matches.

-Tip: To see examples of sensitive content and to test your own content, try the Sensitive Data Classification demo.
+Tip: To see examples of sensitive content and to test your own content, try the Data Loss Prevention Demo.

 - (Optional) On the left, select an organization.

-- If the status is Not configured yet, hover over the setting and click Configure.
+- If the status is Not configured yet, point to the setting and click Configure.

 - At the top, enter a short description, such as Credit card number detector.

 - In the Email messages to affect section, select the required types of messages to affect.

 For example, to limit this setting to outbound mail, uncheck all boxes except Outbound.